-The full NAEYC Strategic Direction can be found here: www.naeyc.org/files/naeyc/NAEYC Strategic Direction 2014.pdf To reiterate the words of NAEYC's Executive Director Rhian Evans Allvin, "I urge you to roll up your sleeves, lend your talent and your mind to make sure we reach our collective aspiration and obligation".
+The full NAEYC Strategic Direction (PDF) can be found here: www.naeyc.org/files/naeyc/NAEYC Strategic Direction 2014.pdf To reiterate the words of NAEYC's Executive Director Rhian Evans Allvin, "I urge you to roll up your sleeves, lend your talent and your mind to make sure we reach our collective aspiration and obligation".

-WHY BEING ON MY LOCAL AFFILIATE IS MY NEXT STEP IN LEADERSHIP
+WHY SERVING ON THE BOARD OF DIRECTORS OF MY LOCAL AFFILIATE IS MY NEXT STEP IN LEADERSHIP

 My leadership interests continue to grow, as I grow in the field of early education.
-I am currently the Preschool Program Director at Duke School in Durham NC, and the Secretary in my local affiliate.
-Joining the DOCaeyc has provided opportunities to meet other teachers, to hear what they are interested in learning more about and how we as the local affiliate can bring those opportunities to the public.
+I am currently the Preschool Program Director at Duke School in Durham NC, and the Secretary in my Local Affiliate.
+Joining the DOCaeyc (Durham Orange Chatham AEYC) has provided opportunities to meet other teachers, to hear what they are interested in learning more about and how we as the Local Affiliate can bring those opportunities to our members.